wwongandy/Transformice-Ultimate-Team/README.md

 # Transformice Ultimate Team (TUT) 2020

 This is a web application based off of FIFA's Ultimate Team (FUT) where your goal is to build the best team (draft) possible from virtual cards.
-But rather than players from soccer, these are players from the mouse game [Transformice](https://www.transformice.com/).
+But rather than players from soccer, these are players from the mouse game [Transformice](https://www.transformice.com/) (TFM).

 ## Mechanics